jai-sandhu/jai-sandhu.github.io/index.md

 **Bachelor of Science**
 University of manitoba
 Major: Computer Science
-Expected to graduate: September 2022
+Expected to graduate: February 2022

 ## Skills: